ThomWright/ThomWright.github.io/_drafts/alerting-for-slos.md

 - Error threshold: 0.2%
 - Alert window: 5 minutes

 There are several ways this could miss significant events, as illustrated below.
-The blue dashed line is our SLO threshold, the yellow box represents the alert detection threshold, and the red boxes show errors.
+The blue dashed line is our SLO error threshold, the yellow box represents the alert detection threshold, and the red boxes show errors.
 If the area of the red box is large than the yellow box then the alert will fire.

 <div class="multi-figure">
 {% include figure.html